 This security policy requires accountability for the TOE users' operations.
-In order to comply with this policy, the TOE achieves accountability of the users' actions by providing the security audit functionality described above, generating the audit log containing all events related to the security functionality, and managing the audit log files.
-2) Means for organizational security policy "P.ROLES"
+In order to comply with this policy, the TOE achieves accountability of the users' actions by providing the security audit functionality described as follows, generating the audit log containing all events related to the security functionality, and managing the audit log files.